jasonzissman/jasonzissman.github.io/_posts/2019-01-27-from-engineer-to-manager.markdown

 ## Change #2: You are Measured by how Well Others Perform

-This goes hand-in-hand with the previos point.
-As you can no longer be the rockstar solving all the defects and implementing all the features, you are also no longer being judged by your personal accomplishments.
-The nature of your professional portfolio changes, too.
+This goes hand-in-hand with the previous point.
+As you can no longer be the rockstar solving all the defects and implementing all the features, you can also no longer be judged by your personal accomplishments.
+The nature of your professional expectations changes.

 For example - a developer may put the following on his or her resume:
 * Migrated several projects from SVN to Git